Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 # **LastEntry**
 > AnchoredEntryResponse LastEntry (string context, string chainId)

 Get the last entry in the provided chain.
-This is the most recent entry also called the chain head.
-Please note that the achorTimes will only contain the latest anchor time.
-Call getEntry to retrieve all times
+This is the most recent entry also called the chain head

 ### Example
 ```csharp